inducer/relate/doc/flow.rst

     .. attribute:: completion_text

-        Some text in :ref:`markup` shown once a student has completed the flow.
+        (Optional) Some text in :ref:`markup` shown once a student has completed the flow.

     .. attribute:: rules